pajelinski/Result/README.md

 var upackedValue = result.GetError();
 ```

-If you call GetValue() method on Error or GetError on Success, InvalidCastException will be thrown.
+If you call GetValue() method on Error or GetError on Success, InvalidOperationException will be thrown.

 It is really easy to check if result is success: